 The video stopped working.
 On reboot the computer beeped 8 times and booted the OS normally (I have SSH setup so I could access the computer, but absolutely no video on either port: on board and off board.)

 I have a Supermicro X9SCI/X9SCA.
 Searching for "no video" or "missing video on boot"... returned nothing ...

 Today I did my first full install of Snap on a VM in my Ubuntu development system that runs VirtualBox.

 This took me about 1h between getting all the files ready from our own APT repository, and then finding out all the setups needed (we have a few working installations, but we added all the necessary magic with time and did not clearly document all the steps yet... argh! so much to do!)

-At some point, I wanted to setup the "domains" and "websites" tables on the VM.
-To do that I have to run the snapmanager tool.
-However, that tool requires X-Windows and my VM is just a ...
+At some point, I wanted to setup the "domains" and "websites" tables on the VM. ...